Offset Mortgage Meaning

 - If any person takes the mortgage from a financial institution and they have a savings account in the same financial institution then both can be linked.
 This type of mortgage is allowed in many of the nations depending on the tax laws of the respective country.

 - This arrangement helps the borrower in saving its interest on the amount up to the extent available in his savings account.
 One of the key benefits is that the person still has access to savings, out of which he can spend the money whenever required.

 The features are as follows:

-- This concept is different from the normal mortgage, as in case of the offset mortgage, saving account or current account is linked with the mortgage and the savings balance maintained may offset balance.
+- This concept is different from the normal mortgage, as in the case of the offset mortgage, the savings account or current account is linked with the mortgage, and the savings balance maintained may offset balance.

 - This concept is great for people having a moderate or large amount of deposits as it helps in saving their interest charge.

 How Does it Work?

 - Let the person link his mortgage to his savings.
 The financial institution offering such a mortgage offset the number of total balances that are available in the linked saving or current accounts of the person against the amount which it owes on the mortgage every month.

 - After this offsetting, the interest is calculated on the lowered balance.
 This helps in reducing the net interest amount payable as the interest amount payable on the mortgage is substantially higher when compared rate of interest amount receivable on a savings account.
 Thus, till the time the accounts are linked, a person will not earn an interest in the savings or current account.

 For example, Jack has a saving account with the ABC financial institution with a balance of $20,000, out of which now withdrawals were made during the last month.
 The rate of interest on the savings account is 2% per annum.
 Also, Jack has an offset mortgage with a principal amount of $220,000 and an interest rate of 5% per annum.